Élie Bouhéreau: Conservation work

 Bouhéreau had with him documents from the Reformed Church of France, which he had brought from La Rochelle to save them from destruction.
 They were deposited at Marsh's library, the governors stipulating "that they were to be kept until such time as the same shall be demanded by the said Reformed Church."
 In 1760 John Wynne, the third librarian, expressed himself "apprehensive lest the papists might have access to make bad use of or destroy them."
 They were finally returned to the Consistory of La Rochelle in 1862.
 There are still many works in Bouhéreau's collection in the library that deal with French Huguenot history, including the manuscript of Joseph Guillaudeau's Journal of What Passed at La Rochelle 1584-1643.

 Personal life

 Bouhéreau was married to a cousin, Marguerite Massiot.
 They had ten children, of whom eight survived.
 His son John was ordained a minister, became a Doctor of Divinity and was the first assistant librarian of Marsh's Library.
 Marguerite died on 22 May 1704.
 Her death occasioned an emotional entry in an otherwise factual diary.

+One of the sons, Richard was Town Major (police chief) of Dublin.
+His son Richard changed his surname to Borough.
+That Richard's son, of the same name, was the first of the Borough baronets, from 1813.